Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzDataLakeGen2Item.md

 ```

 ### -Umask
-When creating New Item and the parent folder does not have a default ACL, the umask restricts the permissions of the file or directory to be created.
+When creating New Item and the parent directory does not have a default ACL, the umask restricts the permissions of the file or directory to be created.
 The resulting permission is given by p & ^u, where p is the permission and u is the umask.
 Symbolic (rwxrw-rw-) is supported.